jatupan1989/boomjum1989/Comparative-benchmarks-against-widely-used-blockers:-Top-15-Most-Popular-News-Websites.md

 #### January 24, 2014

-Note: Benchmark were redone again due to a Adblock+ results having been distorted by unexpected side-effects showing up when ADB+ is active (the pages were deemed fully loaded way too soon for unknown reasons).
+Note: Benchmark were redone again due to a Adblock+ results being erroneous due to unexpected side-effects showing up when ADB+ is active (the pages were deemed fully loaded way too soon for unknown reasons).
 I did not investigate in depth why this happens, I just made sure the benchmarker was hardened again these unexpected conditions.

 |               | HTTPSB OOB        | Ghostery          | Adblock+          | HTTPSB AA/BX      | Disconnect        | No blocker        |
 | ------------- | -----------------:| -----------------:| -----------------:| -----------------:| -----------------:| -----------------:|